Pediatric liver transplant

 Your child will need to take immunosuppressive therapies to help prevent their immune system from attacking the new organ.
 Our team will customize your child's medications.
 Over time, we reduce the immunosuppression and stop some medications.

-What are the risks of a Pediatric Liver Transplant?
+What are the risks of a pediatric liver transplant?

-Every surgery, including children’s liver transplant surgery, has a risk of complications.
 While we work very hard to keep your child healthy following a transplant, some children experience:

 • Bleeding or infection after surgery